Icinga/icingaweb2-module-graphite/doc/03-Configuration.md

     Configuration > Modules > graphite > Advanced

+### UI

+The settings *Default time range* and *Default time range unit* set the default time range for displayed graphs both in the graphs lists and in monitored objects' detail views.

+### Icinga 2 (Core)

 The settings *Host name template* and *Service name template* both are only required if you are using a different naming schema than the default Icinga 2 is using.
 (As outlined [here](https://www.icinga.com/docs/icinga2/latest/doc/14-features/#current-graphite-schema))